dlwicksell/nodem/README.md

 from Javascript, via GT.M's C call-in interface.
 From Node.js you can perform the basic primitive global database handling operations and also invoke GT.M/Mumps functions.
 Although designed exclusively for use with GT.M, Nodem aims to be API-compatible with the in-process Node.js interface for [Globals][] and [Caché][], at least for the APIs that have been implemented in Nodem.
 As such, please refer to the Caché Node.js [API documentation][Docs] for further details on how to use those APIs.

-Currently only the synchronous and extrinsic versions of the Nodem APIs are working.
+Currently only the synchronous and extrinsic versions of the Nodem APIs are available.
 The open() call works slightly differently than the Caché/Globals version.
 It does not require any arguments, and it will default to using the database specified in the environment variable,
 $gtmgbldir.
 If you have more than one database and would like to connect